uofuseismo/mflib/INSTALL.md

 # Configure the Software

-If things are installed in a sensible place then the following configuration script may be enough to get CMake off the ground
+After the software is downloaded, CMake must be configured as to generate a Makefile for your system.
+If things are installed in a sensible place then the following configuration script run in the root source directory may be enough to get CMake off the ground

     #!/bin/bash
     export GTEST_ROOT=/usr/local